Mushbit/bubble_sort/README.md

 - First time finding a use for a "loop...do" loop in order to no have to nest loops

 # Acknowledgments
-- The comunity behind "The Odin Project"
+- The community behind "The Odin Project"